mysteryx93/GPU-Passthrough-with-Optimus-Manager-Guide/README.md

 This guide applies if you're running Linux and use Optimus Manager to manage your dual-graphics.

+If you get a freeze issue on `virsh nodedev-detach` with a different setup, you can probably easily adapt the solution to your needs.

 My laptop: `Acer Helios 300, Intel Core i7-10750H, NVidia RTX 2060`
 OS: `Garuda Linux` (which comes with Optimus Manager by default)
 VM: `Virtual Machine Manager, QEMU, KVM`